Webhooks let Tormano push events to systems we don't have a built-in connector for.

 Tormano POSTs to an external URL when something happens.
 Two ways to configure:

-- As a workflow action — any workflow can include a "Send Webhook" action that POSTs the triggering record (and optional context) to a URL you provide.
+- As an automation action — a workflow can include a Trigger webhook action that POSTs to a URL you provide when the workflow runs.

 Authentication

-Outgoing webhooks: HMAC-SHA256 signature in the X-Tormano-Signature header.
-Verify on your side using the secret displayed when you created the subscription.
+Every outgoing webhook is signed with HMAC-SHA256 in the X-Tormano-Signature header.
+Verify it on your side using the signing secret shown when you create the endpoint.

 Retry behavior